bacevicius/covid19-app/README.md

 docker run -p 8080:3001 covid19-app
 ```
 This will expose your Docker container to your host machine on port 8080 and you will be able to access the app on http://localhost:8080/ in your browser.

+## Information

+This app was built using Node.js and React.
+The front-end of this application is built with React and it uses Recharts for its chart drawing and react-select for the interactive dropdown menu.
+The backend is build with Express, a Node.js framework.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)